spatie/searchindex/README.md

 This is an opinionated Laravel 4 | 5 package to store and retrieve objects from [Elasticsearch](http://www.elasticsearch.org).
 It was tailormade for a project I was working on and only provides the functionality that I needed.
 If you need full control over elasticsearch via PHP, take a look at [the official low-level client](https://github.com/elasticsearch/elasticsearch-php).

+That being said, if you want an easy and simple syntax to work with elasticsearch, this is the package for you.

 ## Installation